ngiger/elexis-ide/README.md

 * The URL for the git clone are set to https://github.com/elexis/

-As long as the eclipse-oomph-console does not support a workaroun for the inducedChoices (which define the checkout for the 3 elexis-repositories, I prefer to use the normal eclipse-oomp installer.
+As long as the eclipse-oomph-console does not support a workaround for the inducedChoices (which define the checkout for the 3 elexis-repositories, I prefer to use the normal eclipse-oomp installer.
 But to work under NixOS this project is handy to be able to install RCPTT and an Eclipse RCP/RAP with all features needed to develop for Elexis.